Karen Rice is a London Irish, freelance foreign correspondent and investigative journalist specialising in human rights.

 In the past she has worked as an in-house foreign editor, investigations editor, news editor, political reporter, news and features writer for leading national titles.

 Karen is currently covering the Iberian peninsula and also undertakes special projects further afield.
 She is interested in collaborative journalistic projects particularly in relation to Covid 19.

 Passionate about human rights, freedom of speech and gender equality, she also has a special interest in children affected by conflict and migration.
 She has a global mindset, and speaks Spanish and Portuguese.

 Karen was born in London to Irish parents who were economic migrants from 1950s Ireland.

 Karen’s first job as a journalist was for the Edinburgh Evening News (EEN) in Scotland.
 As a cub reporter, her dogged reporting contributed to the setting up of a public enquiry into the controversial Scottish Parliament building project.

-This powerful podcast explores one of our biggest social taboos…we believe that people should not die alone.
+Described as ‘an incredibly important and very, very beautifully produced podcast’, Stolen Goodbyes explores one of our biggest social taboos…we believe that people should not die alone.